sanskrit/raw_etexts_english/blogs/manasataramgini/2007-09-19_why-has-he-attained-eko-manusha-ananda.md

 +++
-title = "Why has he attained eko mAnuSha Anandaxa0?"
+title = "Why has he attained eko mAnuSha Ananda ?"

 +++
 We finally had that chance for the wonderful meeting with ekanetra and